Lars Ulrich says lockdown has caused Metallica 'significant complications'

 Then in August, the band broadcasted a pre-recorded show to punters as part of a series called, Encore Drive-In Nights, at drive-in and outdoor theatres across the U.S. and Canada.

-However, in a recent interview with tech-business journalist, Kara Swisher, at the CNBC Evolve Summit, Metallica’s drummer, Lars Ulrich has shared some of the difficulties that they’ve been experiencing as of late.
+However, in a recent interview with tech-business journalist, Kara Swisher, at the CNBC Evolve Summit, Metallica’s drummer, Lars Ulrich has shared some of the difficulties that they’ve been experiencing as of late – some of which involve lockdown.

 According to Blabbermouth, as part of the interview, Ulrich was asked if the band are working on a new studio album this year.